textileio/near-storage-js/README.md

 # Background

-`near-storage` provides a zero-config Typescript/Javascript SDK that makes it easy to store data on the Filecoin network from any Near-based dApp.
-`near-storage` should feel comfortable to developers already familiar with Near Javascript libraries. `near-storage` provides a small but powerful API surface that integrates nicely with existing Near DApp development best practices.
-Simply import the library, select a broker, lock some funds, and you are ready to start firing storage deals at a Broker's upload endpoint.
+`@textile/near-storage` provides a zero-config Typescript/Javascript SDK that makes it easy to store data on the Filecoin network from any NEAR-based dApp. `@textile/near-storage` should feel comfortable to developers already familiar with [NEAR](https://near.org/) Javascript libraries.
+The SDK provides a small but powerful API surface that integrates nicely with existing NEAR development best practices.
+Simply import the library, deposit some funds, and you are ready to start submitting data to be stored on the Filecoin network.

 # Install